secinthenet/crypto-guide/README.md

 -   Multisig seeds require `M` signatures for every transaction.
 Using split seeds requires `M` shares to reconstruct the seed, but from that point the reconstructed seed can be used to sign any number of transactions.
+-   Multisig seeds do not yet support multiple coins in a standardized way (BIP45 specifies derivation paths that are specific to a single coin).

 ## Secure air-gapped communication